-This article will outline two sleep training methods, including what many people know as “The Ferber Method”.
+This article will outline two sleep training methods, including “Check and Console,” which is what many people know as “The Ferber Method”.
 If you are just joining in, you may want to start from the beginning at Part 1 of my Baby Sleep Training (From No Cry to Cry) series.

 You may be interested in reading about the age to do cry-it-out and how cry-it-out will not change your child’s personality.

 The Ferber / Check-and-Console Method

 This sleep training method entails allowing baby to cry while checking on him at intervals.
 The goal here is to check and reassure him every so often to:

 A) Make sure baby is okay and to reassure yourself.

 B) Reassure him that you hear him and are there for him.
 When you go to check on baby, you are not supposed to pick him up nor engage them much.
 Simply reassure using your voice and a loving pat for 2-3 minutes, tops.
 (Watch the clock!)